speechly/speechly-unity-dotnet/README.md

 ## Key files and folders in this repo

-- <speechly-client.unitypackage> is a snapshot of Unity project's `Assets/Speechly` folder.
+- [speechly-client.unitypackage](speechly-client.unitypackage) contains a snapshot of Unity project's `Assets/Speechly` folder.
-- <speechly-client-net-standard-2.0/> folder contains the Unity sample project.
+- [unity-mic-to-speechly/](unity-mic-to-speechly/) folder contains the Unity sample project.
 See its README.md for details.
-- <speechly-client-net-standard-2.0/> folder contains the .NET solutions.
+- [speechly-client-net-standard-2.0/](speechly-client-net-standard-2.0/) folder contains the .NET solutions.
 See its README.md for details.

 ## Usage